UNITED STATES

 Applied Purchased Assets were purchased for an initial aggregate purchase price of $

-Prior to the Closing, the Company licensed certain of its products from Applied through a sublicense agreement (the “Sublicense Agreement”) with CGI Cellerate RX, LLC (“CGI Cellerate RX”), a related party (see Note 13 for additional information regarding transactions with related parties).
-Pursuant to the Sublicense Agreement, the Company has an exclusive, world-wide sublicense to distribute CellerateRX Surgical and HYCOL products into the surgical and wound care markets.
-In connection with the Applied Asset Purchase, Applied assigned its license agreement with CGI Cellerate RX to SMAT.
-Since the Closing of the Applied Asset Purchase, Sanara indirectly makes intercompany royalty payments to SMAT at the same rate as set forth in the Sublicense Agreement.
-Effective August 1, 2023, these intercompany royalty payments and the offsetting cost of goods sold are eliminated on a consolidated basis.
+Prior to the Closing, the Company licensed certain of its products from Applied through a sublicense agreement (the “Sublicense Agreement”) with CGI Cellerate RX, LLC (“CGI Cellerate RX”), a related party (see Note 11 for additional information regarding transactions with related parties).
+Pursuant to the Sublicense Agreement, the Company had an exclusive, world-wide sublicense to distribute certain hydrolyzed collagen products, including CellerateRX Surgical, into the surgical and wound care markets.
+In connection with the Applied Asset Purchase, Applied assigned its license agreement with CGI Cellerate RX to SMAT (the “License Agreement”), and on October 10, 2024, the License Agreement and the Sublicense Agreement were terminated for no additional consideration.

 In